nevermined-io/nvm-docs/docs/getting-started/nvm-nfts.md

 ### Access Control

-Nevermined includes an access control piece that allows to content creators to provide special access to certain assets or services under some circunstances.
-This enable powerful use cases like exclusive access, enabling the users holding some NFTs to get access to something is exclusive and unique.
+Nevermined includes an access control piece that allows content creators to provide special access to certain assets or services under some circumstances.
+This enables powerful use cases like exclusive access, enabling the users holding some NFTs to get access to something exclusive and unique.

 ### Royalties and Secondary Markets

-When content creators sell NFTs associated to their creations the lost control of who owns what.
-Nevermined enforces royalties in sales in secondary markets, allowing to content creators to define upfront the royalties they want to receive, and collect them if there is a secondary market sale.
+When content creators sell NFTs associated with their creations they lose control of who owns what.
+Nevermined enforces royalties in sales in secondary markets, allowing content creators to define upfront the royalties they want to receive, and collect them if there is a secondary market sale.

 ### Search and Discovery